 HOSTEL IN SEVILLA

-I stayed at Oasis Backpackers Palace Hostel, one of the best hostels I’ve ever been to.
+I stayed at review here., one of the best hostels I’ve ever been to.
 It’s a fun hostel with a rooftop overlooking part of the city – and a jacuzzi!
 The rooms are clean and the beds are comfortable.
 The staff is extra nice, too.
-Read my review here.
+Read my

 Solo travel isn’t for everybody, right?
 Then, tour Spain with a group.
 Intrepid Travel offers all kinds of tour in Spain that caters to your kind of travel (adventure, cultural/historical, etc…) with the right people.